Writeups

 Attack scenario

-An attacker on the same network or a browser extension/XSS with any google subdomain can send messages to a proxy that opens whatever file they want shared in their google drive as long as it’s synced.
+An attacker on the same network or a browser extension/XSS with any google subdomain can send messages to a proxy that opens whatever file they want shared in their google drive as long as it’s synced this could be used to run malware.

 No “Mark Of The Web” is set. https://textslashplain.com/2016/04/04/downloads-and-the-mark-of-the-web/